howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 </Instruction>

-You're following a fairly standard typescript workflow here of defining a `type` or `interface` and then creating the object.
+You're following a fairly standard TypeScript workflow here of defining a `type` or `interface` and then creating the object.
 Let's understand the numbered comments:

 1. First you have defined the `context` interface, which specifies what objects will be attached to the `context` object.
 Right now it's just an instance of `PrismaClient`, but this can change as the project grows.